 Concentration of credit risk- Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, restricted cash, and accounts receivable.
 For cash and restricted cash, the Company is exposed to credit risk in the event of default by the financial institutions to the extent the amounts recorded on the accompanying condensed consolidated balance sheets are in excess of federal insurance limits.
-The Company's investments, classified as cash equivalents and marketable securities, consist of high-credit-guality instruments and fixed-income securities.
+The Company's investments, classified as cash equivalents and marketable securities, consist of high-credit-quality instruments and fixed-income securities.

 The Company generally does not require collateral or other security in support of accounts receivable.
 To reduce credit risk, management performs ongoing evaluations of its customers' financial condition and maintains an allowance based upon expected credit losses of outstanding receivables.
-The Company had one customer, a reseller partner for the Enterprise segment, who accounted for more than 10% of total accounts receivable as of March 31, 2023.
-The Company had no customers which accounted for more than 10% of total accounts receivable as of December 31, 2022.
-No customer accounted for more than 10% of total revenue during the three months ended March 31, 2023 or 2022.
+The Company had no customers which accounted for more than 10% of accounts receivable as of June 30, 2023 or December 31, 2022.
+No customer accounted for more than 10% of total revenue during the three and six months ended June 30, 2023 or 2022.